JuliaDynamics/DynamicalBilliards.jl/paper/paper.md

 In the figure we show an example application of our package.
 A tiny particle (blue color) is propagating in a gas of periodically located large molecules (green color).
 Because the mass and size of the molecules is much bigger than that of the particle, we can accept that the collisions leave the molecules unmoved.

+# Acknowledgements
+This package is mainly developed by George Datseris.
+However, this development would not have been possible without significant help from other people:

+1. [Diego Tapias](https://github.com/dapias) (@dapias) Contributed the lyapunov spectrum calculation methods.
+1. [David.
+P. Sanders](https://github.com/dpsanders) (@dpsanders) and [Ragnar Fleischmann](https://www.ds.mpg.de/person/20199/118124) contributed in fruitful discussions about the programming and physics of Billiard systems all-around.
+2. [Christopher Rackauckas](https://github.com/ChrisRackauckas) (@ChrisRackauckas) helped set-up the continuous integration, testing, documentation publishing and all around package development-related concepts.
+3. [Tony Kelman](https://github.com/tkelman) (@tkelman) helped significantly in the package publication process, especially in making it work correctly without destroying METADATA.jl.

 # References